Ersanio/snes-assembly-book/docs/math/arithmetic.md

 SBC #$04           ; How many you will subtract from A. It is $04 in this case.
 STA $0F            ; Store A in $0F
 ```
-This will subtract 4 from the RAM address’ content (`$0F-#$04`).
+This will subtract 4 from the RAM address' content (`$0F-#$04`).
 You'll notice that for subtracting, we set the carry flag rather than clear it.
-If you didn’t set the carry flag, it would subtract $05 instead of $04.
+If you didn't set the carry flag, it would subtract $05 instead of $04.
 This might seem backwards, but it's just how the processor works.

 {% hint style="info" %}
 In short: when adding, use `CLC`.
 When subtracting, use `SEC`.